When the Dust Settles

-It was only 8 months ago that COVID-19 was becoming a reality.
+It was not too long ago that COVID-19 was becoming a reality.
 Much was unknown but something in the air (no pun intended) told us that life as we knew it was about to change.
 Denial was quickly changing to anxiety and fear.
 This fear was quickly evident in our capital markets as the sellers came in and stock markets at home, and around the world, dropped into bear territory in record time.
 The news-makers were eager (dare I say gleeful) to tell everyone that we were in a recession with no end in sight.

 True, it was a time of great uncertainty, and if an investor decided that they’d had enough and that they were getting out of the market to wait for the DUST to SETTLE, that was understandable.
 Not a wise decision, but understandable.
 Emotions were running high as we were facing something that no one alive today had ever experienced.